 After he watched a crowd nearly lynch his immigrant father in rural Georgia, he was inspired to work his way to Europe through Britain and France and into the history books.
-It was in France where he decided to join the French Air Force -- and even put a bet on it.
+It was in France where he joined the French Air Force -- and even put a bet on it.

 Bullard's life became a testament to fearlessness and willpower, although it was unlikely that was his intent.
 To get in the air would take a lot more than will.
 It would take a lot of work.

-For anyone, every step of the young black man's life in the early 20th century would have been an epic battle.
-For Eugene Bullard, it just seemed natural.
+For anyone, every step of the young Black man's life in the early 20th century would have been an epic battle.
+For Bullard, it just seemed natural.

 Bullard was the grandson of a former Haitian slave who grew up hearing stories about Europe and other places around the world, places far from the bigotry that engulfed his life in Georgia in the 1800s.
 He wanted a better life where he would be judged for who he was, not the color of his skin.

 Working his way south, Bullard became a professional boxer, which gave him a resilience he would need in the years ahead.
 He eventually made his way to Paris, the destination of his childhood hopes and dreams.
 The year after he arrived, France was invaded by the German Empire and World War I had begun.
-Bullard decided to join the French Foreign Legion on his 19th birthday.
+Bullard joined the French Foreign Legion on his 19th birthday.

 His unit was the 170th French Infantry Regiment, nicknamed "The Swallows of Death."
-As an African-American man in the unit, he would earn him the nickname "The Black Swallow of Death."
+As an African American man in the unit, he earned the nickname "The Black Swallow of Death."

 He soon learned about the Lafayette Flying Corps.

 The Lafayette Flying Corps and Lafayette Escadrille were the names given to American pilots and their units who volunteered to fly in the defense of France.
-Through the aid of a friend he was able to join the Corps as a pilot and train to fly at Tours.
+Through the aid of a friend, he joined the Corps as a pilot and trained to fly at Tours.
 By the time Bullard entered service as a military pilot, it was 1917 and the United States had entered the war.